-- a) The Region and the City must plan for, protect and preserve the employment area for current and future use. - b) Lands identified within the Region of Halton Employment Area identified as an overlay on Schedule B: Urban Structure, of this Plan provide, in conjunction with those employment uses within the residential and mixed use area of the community, opportunities for a fully-diversified economic base, including maintaining a range and choice of suitable sites for employment uses which support a wide range of economic activities and ancillary uses, and take into account the needs of existing and future businesses. - c) Consistent with Regional Official Plan policy 77.2, additional Employment Areas are introduced to the Region of Halton Employment Area identified as an overlay on Schedule B: Urban Structure, of this Plan.
-Lands within the Uptown Urban Centre, Mixed Use Nodes and Intensification Corridors and employment lands are recommended to be added and are identified on Schedule B: Urban Structure. - d) All lands identified within the Region of Halton Employment Area overlay including lands added to the Region of Halton Employment Area identified as an overlay on Schedule B: Urban Structure, of this Plan, prohibit residential and non-employment uses including major retail uses with some exceptions subject to Regional Official Plan policy 77.4(1).
-These lands are protected from conversion to a non-employment use outside of a municipal comprehensive review. - e) The re-designation of lands within the Employment Area to a designation that permits non-employment uses is considered a conversion and may only occur through a municipal comprehensive review, subject to policy 2.2.5.9 of the Provincial Growth Plan ("Places to Grow.")
+- c) Consistent with Regional Official Plan policy 77.2, additional Employment Areas are introduced to the Region of Halton Employment Area identified as an overlay on Schedule B: Urban Structure, of this Plan.
+Lands within the Uptown Urban Centre, Mixed Use Nodes and Intensification Corridors and employment lands are recommended to be added and are identified on Schedule B: Urban Structure. - d) All lands identified within the Region of Halton Areas of

-- f) Notwithstanding the policies of Subsection 2.3.2 a) and Subsection 5.2.2 b) of this Plan, the City, as part of the development of the Official Plan, has reviewed the combined City and Regional Employment Area within the City of Burlington.
+Employment Employment Area overlay including lands added to the Region of Halton Employment Area identified as an overlay on Schedule B: Urban Structure, of this Plan, prohibit residential and non-employment uses including major retail uses with some exceptions subject to Regional Official Plan policy 77.4(1).
+These lands are protected from conversion to a non-employment use outside of a municipal comprehensive review. - e) The re-designation of lands within the Employment Area to a designation that permits non-employment uses is considered a conversion and may only occur through a municipal comprehensive review, subject to policy 2.2.5.9 of the Provincial Growth Plan ("Places to Grow.") - d) Where lands are not identified by the Areas of Employment Overlay on Schedule B: Urban Structure, of this Plan, but are captured by the Region of Halton Employment Overlay, non-employment uses are prohibited.
+These lands are protected from conversion to a non-employment use outside of a municipal comprehensive review. - e) For clarity, lands which have been recommended for conversion to a nonemployment use are not captured in the Areas of Employment Overlay. - f) Notwithstanding the policies of Subsection 2.3.2 a) and Subsection 5.2.2 b) of this Plan, the City, as part of the development of the Official Plan, has reviewed the combined City and Regional Employment Area within the City of Burlington.
 Conversion of lands within the Employment Area as described in the Regional Official Plan may only be considered through the municipal comprehensive review.
 Given that the City is built out and that very little if any new lands will be added to the Employment Area, the City requests the Region of Halton implement Appendix A: Urban Structure Vision, of this Plan for the City of Burlington as part of a new approach to meeting both employment and intensification objectives through the municipal comprehensive review.
-Appendix A: Urban Structure Vision, proposes that the Region of Halton in reviewing the Employment Area consider: - (i) in strategic locations, permitting non-employment uses which support the City's long term Urban Structure needs by supporting the building of compact mixed use development along a series of transitive-supportive, mixed use corridors, to reduce congestion and support the major transit station area policies of the Provincial Growth Plan and the Regional Official Plan; - (ii) permitting non-employment uses on several small, isolated and constrained parcels; and - (iii) modifications that reflect long standing land use policy as embedded in the City's Official Plan as of December 16, 2009, or other irregularities between City and Regional land use policies.
+Appendix A: Urban Structure Vision, proposes that the Region of Halton in reviewing the Employment Area consider: - (i) iIn strategic locations, permitting non-employment uses which support the City's long term Urban Structure needs by supporting the building of compact mixed use development along a series of

+- transitive-supportive, mixed use corridors, to reduce congestion and support the major transit station area policies of the Provincial Growth Plan and the Regional Official Plan; - (ii) p-Permitting non-employment uses on several small, isolated and constrained parcels; and - (iii) modifications that reflect long standing land use policy as embedded in the City's Official Plan as of December 16, 2009, or other irregularities between City and Regional land use policies.

-2.3.4 RESIDENTIAL NEIGHBOURHOOD AREAS
+2.3.32.3.4 RESIDENTIAL NEIGHBOURHOOD AREAS